fsprojects/Rezoom.SQL/README.md

 We solved a performance problem at a cost to maintainability.
 The simple steps required to bake a cake haven't changed, but they're a little harder to figure out from reading the new code.
-There are also traps for future changes: if you want to add some vanilla extract to the recipe, don't forget to multiply by the `count` of cakes!

 Also, since we didn't foresee this more complex version being necessary, we wasted time writing the simple first version, which had